WillemBonnaffe/NODEBNGM/examples/MEE_2023/manuscript/figures/scripts/RStudio_Ushio/README.md

 ### Interpolated time series and dynamics

+The observation model provides interpolations of the state variables and their dynamics.
+The interpolations are obtained by fitting a single layer neural network with sinusoidal activation functions to the time series.
+The interpolated dynamics are obtained by deriving the interpolation of the state variables with respect to time.

 ### Effects and contributions of variables to the dynamics of other variables

+The process model provides nonparametric approximations of the per-capita growth rate of the variables with respect to all variables in the system.
+The effects of a variable on another can be computed by calculating the sensitivity of the per-capita growth rate with respect to a change in the variables.
+Contributions are then obtained by multiplying the dynamics of the effector variable with its effect on the affected variable.

 ### Dynamical interaction networks

+Relative total contributions are obtained by summing the square of contributions of variables across the entire time series and normalising them by the total contributions (of all variables together).
+These, together with the mean effect of a variable can be used to build dynamical interaction networks, which show the effect and contributions of variables to the dynamics of other variables.

 ## Installation